laurenemilyto/financial-election-data-analysis/README.md

 # python_challenge

 ## Description
 Included in this challenge are two Python scripts.
 Each script analyzes a different set of data and exports results to a text file.
-Below is a summary of data that each script analyzes:
+Below is a summary for each script:

   1) PyBank analyzes financial records, calculates the information below and exports results to a txt file: